best-training-management-software-systems

 6. LearningCart

-LearningCart is a TMS solution that combines eCommerce, content management, and event management features, making selling and managing various training courses easy.
+LearningCart is a TMS solution that combines eCommerce, content management, and event management features.
+It makes selling and managing various training courses easy.

-LearningCart allows you to customise and issue completion certificates that you can personalise with logos, fonts, and colours.
+LearningCart lets you customize and issue completion certificates, personalized with your own logos, fonts, and colours.
 You can also streamline the process of selling, scheduling, and facilitating instructor-led training sessions and events.

-The gamification features enable you to link badges to sources which can then be shared on social media or the learner’s profile page, while the built-in quiz builder lets you test and measure learner progress.
+The gamification features let you link badges to sources for easy social sharing, while the built-in quiz builder lets you test and measure learner progress.

 Pros: A learner is only considered a user if they launch, register, or purchase a training module or course each month.